xinwenfu/mitmproxy-get/README.md

 - mitmproxy has its own private key and certificate.
 - The ESP32 firmware uses mitmproxy's certificate through the hex editor.

+The picture below shows mitmproxy intercepts the https request from the ESP32.
 <img src="imgs/mitm-real.png">

 # Notes